Apache Subversion 1.15 Release Notes

 At the user's option, the storage space requirement of a Subversion working copy can be reduced by up to 50%.

-In some use cases, it may be more sensible to fetch one or more pristines from the repository server when needed ("on demand"), rather than to cache all pristines all the time.
+However, in some use cases, it may be more sensible to fetch pristines from the repository server only when needed ("on demand"), rather than to cache all pristines all the time.
 Some example use cases:

 • Very large files that change infrequently.
-In this case, the pristine is usually not needed but takes up space, doubling the storage requirement and providing little or no benefit.
+In this case, the pristine is usually not needed but takes up space, doubling the storage requirement while providing little or no benefit.

 • Working copies on the same device as the repository.

-As of Subversion 1.15, users can opt for Pristines On Demand at checkout time.
+As of Subversion 1.15, users can opt for Pristines On Demand at checkout time by giving the --store-pristine=no option.
 This applies to the entire working copy:

 $ svn checkout --store-pristine=no $REPO $WC